Why is my account locked?

 - one number

-Windows may be saving an old or incorrect password.
-Try the following:
+If you are using the TaxAct desktop program or Internet Explorer, Windows may be saving an old or incorrect password.
+Follow these steps to delete the information: